GST : What is the impact of GST on the common man ?

 Keep reading further, to have a deeper insight of the positive as well as the negative Impact of GST on common man.

 Presently,there are around 160 countries that have implemented GST/VAT in some form or other.
 In some countries,VAT is the substitute for GST,but conceptually it is a destination based tax levied on consumption of goods and services.

 - France was the first to introduce GST or Goods and Services tax.

 - Presently,only Canada has a dual GST model (somewhat similar to the Dual GST Model that India is going to implement).

 - The rate of GST normally ranges in between 15–20% .However,it may differ to a higher/lower side in some of the countries.

-The rate of GST plays a crucial role, that is yet to be decided.Various countries have been struggling to rationalize the rate structure.
+The rates of GST play a crucial role in its successful implementation.Various countries have been struggling to rationalize the rate structure.